-Air Quality Management Plan
+Air Quality and Greenhouse Gas Management Plan

-- 19. The Applicant must prepare an Air Quality Management Plan for the development to the satisfaction of the Secretary.
-This plan must: - (a) be prepared in consultation with the EPA, and submitted to the Secretary for approval prior to the commencement of development under this consent, unless the Secretary agrees otherwise; - (b) describe the method for the selection of a suitable site and installation timeframe for the weather station to be located approximately between, or at either dust monitoring stations SX9 and SX10; - (c) describe the measures that would be implemented to ensure compliance with the relevant air quality criteria and operating conditions of this consent; - (d) describe the air quality management system in detail; - (e) include an initial baseline estimate of the emissions of PM2.5 from all diesel engines used for the development; and - (f) include an air quality monitoring program that: - adequately supports the air quality management system; - evaluates and reports on the: - the effectiveness of the air quality management system; - compliance with the air quality criteria; - compliance with the air quality operating conditions; and - defines what constitutes an air quality incident, and includes a protocol for identifying and notifying the Department and relevant stakeholders of any air quality incidents.
+- 19. The Applicant must prepare an Air Quality and Greenhouse Gas Management Plan for the development to the satisfaction of the Secretary.
+This plan must: - be prepared in consultation with the EPA, and submitted to the Secretary for approval prior to the commencement of development under this consent, unless the Secretary agrees otherwise; - (b) describe the method for the selection of a suitable site and installation timeframe for the weather station to be located approximately between, or at either dust monitoring stations SX9 and SX10; - (c) describe the measures that would be implemented to ensure compliance with the relevant air quality criteria and operating conditions of this consent; - (d) describe the air quality management system in detail; - (e) include an initial baseline estimate of the emissions of PM{2.5} from all diesel engines used for the development; and - (f) include an air quality monitoring program that: - adequately supports the air quality management system; - evaluates and reports on the: - the effectiveness of the air quality management system; - compliance with the air quality criteria; - compliance with the air quality operating conditions; and - defines what constitutes an air quality incident, and includes a protocol for identifying and notifying the Department and relevant stakeholders of any air quality incidents.

-The Applicant must implement the approved Air Quality Management Plan as approved from time to time by the Secretary.
+The Applicant must implement the Air Quality and Greenhouse Gas Management Plan as approved by the Secretary.